Hari612k/sports-buddy/README.md

 # Sports Buddy 🏏🏃‍♂️🏀

-**Sports Buddy** is a web-based platform that helps users connect over local sports events.
-It allows users to register, log in, join existing sports, or create and manage their own events.
-Admins can manage sports categories, cities, and areas to keep the platform organized.
+**Sports Buddy** is a lightweight web platform to help users create and join local sports events.
+It includes user-friendly modules for users and admin panels for efficient category and location management.
+Built using Firebase and deployed on Github Pages & Netlify.

 ---